Belgian euro coins

 Belgian euro coins feature only a single design for all eight coins: the portrait or effigy of the King of the Belgians.
 Previously, all Belgian euros depicted King Albert II and his royal monogram.
 Current coins depict King Philippe.
 Also part of the design by Jan Alfons Keustermans are the 12 stars of the EU and the year of imprint.

+In 2017, the Royal Mint of Belgium ceased to strike coins.
+Since 2018, the Royal Dutch Mint has minted all Belgian euro coins.

 Belgian euro design

 For images of the common side and a detailed description of the coins, see euro coins.